WELCOME TO FLUXSPEED

 Our axial flux machines allow the magnetic "force" to pass directly from one magnet to the next in a straight path.

 Our patent(s) pending design motors inherently allow air or other cooling media to flow over the entire conductor path inside the motor.
-Another unique feature is the ability of any core material to be placed directly in the coolant path with surface contact to the windings pulling heat from the windings directly into the coolant or air path.
+Another unique feature is the ability of any core material to be placed directly in the coolant path with surface contact to the windings pulling heat from the windings directly into the coolant path whether liquid or gas.

-Built from high quality 6061 Aluminum our case is much lighter than the conventional steel case of radial flux motors.
-As of now, our patent(s) pending design motors are available in ferrite core, silicon steel, and air core (coreless) designs using the same windings.
+Built from high quality 6061 Aluminum or composite materials, our case is much lighter than the conventional steel case of radial flux motors.
+As of now, our patent(s) pending design motors are being developed in ferrite core, silicon steel, yokeless, and air core (coreless) designs using the same windings.
 This means if low ripple, high acceleration velocities, and efficiency are a priority, then coreless is the way to go.
 If more power and the cogging side effects of magnetic core designs are acceptable, then using a ferrite or silicon steel core design is the best choice.
 Speaking of core materials, our designs use much less core material due to unique windings.